-2.2.2 Shop Tests
+2.2.2 Shop tests

-- The wording "deemed appropriate by the Society" specified in 2.2.2 of the Rules means devices satisfy the requirements specified in Chapters 1 and 4, Part 7 of the Guidance for the Approval and Type Approval of Materials and Equipment for - 2 In cases where the requirements specified in 2.2.2(1) of the Rules are applied, each input/output point, indication function for monitoring and alarm systems, etc. are to be confirmed.
-To implement surveys, in lieu of traditional ordinary surveys where the Surveyor is in attendance, the Society may approve other survey methods which it considers to be able to obtain information equivalent to that obtained through traditional ordinary surveys.
+- 1 The wording "deemed appropriate by the Society" specified in 2.2.2 of the Rules means devices satisfy the requirements specified in Chapters 1 and 4, Part 7 of the Guidance for the Approval and Type Approval of Materials and Equipment for Marine Use. - 2 In cases where the requirements specified in 2.2.2(1) of the Rules are applied, each input/output point, indication function for monitoring and alarm systems, etc. are to be confirmed.

-2.2.3 Tests after Installation On Board
+2.2.3 Tests after Installation on Board